-AFMC invests, overwhelmingly, through funds (both closed and open ended) to gain access to locally based managers who AFMC's own managers consider to be experts on specific markets or regions.
-AFMC's fund-of-funds approach provides exposure to over 500 underlying companies.
-This should result in a higher level of diversification than that of the direct equities funds focused on the space.
+Aberdeen Frontier Markets is one of two London-listed investment companies that are focused on frontier markets.
+AFMC invests, overwhelmingly, through funds (both closed and open ended) to gain access to locally based managers who are experts on specific markets or regions.
+This results in a superior level of diversification.

-Since its launch in 2007, AFMC has provided significant outperformance of frontier, emerging and world markets but, during the last five years, frontier and emerging markets have faced various headwinds and appear to have been somewhat out of favour with investors.
-The managers believe that, in many markets, monetary policy is now easing and they see the potential for a strong return to form for frontier markets.
+Since its launch in 2007, AFMC has provided significant outperformance of frontier, emerging and world markets but, during the last five years, frontier and emerging markets have faced various headwinds and have been somewhat out of favour with investors.
+The managers believe that, in many markets, monetary policy cycles are now easing and they see the potential for a strong return to form for frontier markets.

-AFMC offers shareholders the opportunity to exit at NAV less cost at five-yearly intervals and, in a move that it believes should make AFMC more attractive to investors, the board is introducing semi-annual dividend payments (the first payment is expected in December 2017).
+AFMC offers shareholders the certainty of an opportunity to exit at NAV less cost at five-yearly intervals.
+In a move that should make it more attractive to investors, AFMC's board is introducing semi-annual dividend payments.